Fix Windows 10 Not Detecting HDMI TV Issue

 Solution 1: Check the display output settings

-1) Right-click the desktop and click Personalize.
+1) Right-click your desktop and click Personalize.

 2) Click Display .